-Joining SQA’s Appointee team is an important and highly valued part of the education and training system in Scotland.
+Joining SQA’s Appointee team is a highly valued part of the education and training system in Scotland.
 Around 15,000 teaching professionals and specialists support SQA operations annually.
-Their professional input defines and supports the development, assessment and quality assurance of our qualifications.
+Their input defines and supports the development, assessment and quality assurance of our qualifications.
 So why do people do it?
-Well, the benefits of working with SQA are clear:
+Well, the benefits of working with SQA are:

-Professional Development – You will be involved at the heart of our operation and gain an insight into assessment and quality assurance techniques that will underpin your professional and career development.
+- Professional Development – be involved at the heart of our operation and gain an insight into assessment and quality assurance techniques to underpin your professional development.

-Improved Skills - The skills you learn with SQA will support your students in their learning and developments.
+- Improved Skills - the skills you learn will support your students in their learning and development.

-Confidence – You will be in a position to help your colleagues implement and understand SQA processes and procedures.
+- Confidence – be in a position to help your colleagues implement and understand SQA processes.

-Rewards – We will pay you for your commitment and effort!
+- Rewards – we pay you for your commitment and effort.

-Please note that for many of our roles applicants must currently be involved in the delivery of our courses and/or be involved in the quality assurance of our courses for a specified period of time.
-We advise that you check the Selection Criteria of the role that you are applying for in order to ensure that your application meets the selection criteria.
+Please note: for many of our roles applicants must be involved in the delivery of our courses and/or be involved in the quality assurance of our courses for a specified period of time.
+We advise you check the Selection Criteria of the role you are applying for to ensure your application meets the selection criteria.

-Being an appointee may require you to carry out your duties for us in your own time at home, e.g. being a Marker.
+Being an appointee may require you to carry out your duties for us in your own time at home, e.g. being a marker.
 Alternatively you may be asked to fulfil your duties in a central location as part of a team.
-Your duties may require you to visit our centres either in your own time or your employers time, e.g. being an External Verifier.
-If you require release from your normal employment, SQA will ask for approval from your employer before your appointment is made and will reimburse your employer for your absence from work.
+Your duties may require you to visit our centres either in your own time or your employers time, e.g. being an external verifier.
+If you require release from your normal employment, SQA will ask for approval from your employer before your appointment is confirmed and will reimburse your employer for your absence from work.

 As part of SQA’s quality assurance procedures each Appointee’s performance is monitored and measured through our Key Performance Measures.
 Feedback will be provided to you at the end of each contract period.

 Fees are paid and details are provided when you are appointed.
 In addition, travel and business expenses incurred by your attendance at any meetings authorised by SQA will be reimbursed.